-Our single-family serious delinquency rate as of June 30, 2023 remained at historically low levels.
-Given our expectation of an economic recession, higher unemployment rates and home price declines, we expect the credit performance of loans in our single-family guaranty book of business will decline compared with recent performance, which could lead to higher delinquencies or an increase in our single-family serious delinquency rate following the onset of the recession.
-As of June 30, 2023, the unpaid principal balance of single-family loans in forbearance was \$8.5 billion, or 0.2% of our single-family conventional guaranty book of business, compared with \$11.9 billion, or 0.3% of our single-family conventional guaranty book of business, as of December 31, 2022.
+Our single-family serious delinquency rate as of September 30, 2023 remained near historically low levels.
+Given our expectation of an economic recession, higher unemployment rates and home price declines, the credit performance of loans in our single-family guaranty book of business may decline compared with recent performance, which could lead to higher delinquencies or an increase in our single-family serious delinquency rate following the onset of the recession.
+As of September 30, 2023, the unpaid principal balance of single-family loans in forbearance was \$7.8 billion, or 0.2% of our single-family conventional guaranty book of business, compared with \$11.9 billion, or 0.3% of our single-family conventional guaranty book of business, as of December 31, 2022.